-- Do you really understand the field of radiography? - > Can you answer not only factual questions but more "deep seated" questions about radiology? - ➤ Why you have made radiography your career choice? - What is your level of initiative and motivation?
+- Do you really understand the field of radiography? - Can you answer not only factual questions but more "deep seated" questions about radiology? - ➤ Why you have made radiography your career choice? - What is your level of initiative and motivation?

-Remaining competitive for March 15th
+Remaining competitive for February 1st

-To remain competitive, under the selective admissions process, and be considered as a candidate for the Fall semester start of the program, it is imperative that you submit not only your application, but all the associated paperwork, by March 15th.
-You will not be able to complete your application after this deadline.
-An incomplete application will not be reviewed.
+To remain competitive, under the selective admissions process, and be considered as a candidate for the Fall semester start of the program, it is imperative that you return not only your application, but all the associated paperwork, no later than the deadline date, February 1st.
+Keep in mind.
+When paperwork is missing, the application is incomplete and cannot be processed any further.